 The built-in policy engine includes over 50 built-in rules regarding length, mixed-case, digits, dictionary words and more.
 Regular expressions and plug-ins enable organizations to define new rules.
 Password history is infinite by default.

-Password Manager can remind users to change their passwords, either transparently or with a web portal, before they expire.
+Password Manager can remind users to change their passwords, either using a native password change dialog or via the Password Manager web portal.
+Warnings are normally sent to users before their password actually expires on AD, LDAP or other systems.
 These invitations can be sent via e-mail or launched in a web browser when users sign into their PCs.
-Users can even be forced to change passwords by launching a kiosk-mode web browser at login time.
+Users can even be forced to change passwords by launching a kiosk-mode web browser when the user signs into their PC.